5 Common Gut Microbiome Saboteurs + Ways To Counteract Them

 There's no question that modern, processed diets are bad for the gut.
 Due to the vast majority of farming subsidies going to producers of corn, wheat, and soy, prices for the foods containing these crops (many of which are high in sugar and refined carbohydrates and low in meaningful vitamins, minerals, micronutrients, and fiber) have dropped—making them cheap and readily accessible for consumers.

-Fiber—found in vegetables, fruits, and a variety of whole grains—promotes microbial biodiversity and feeds beneficial gut bacteria, which these "good" bugs then use to produce gut-healing, anti-inflammatory compounds called short-chain fatty acids (SCFAs).
+Fiber—found in vegetables, fruits, and a variety of whole grains—promotes gut microbial biodiversity and feeds beneficial bacteria in the GI tract.
+In fact, these "good" bugs use fiber food to produce gut-healthy, anti-inflammatory compounds called short-chain fatty acids (SCFAs).
 But the average American gets just 15 grams of fiber per day, when we should be getting at least 25 to 30 grams.
 "Part of the problem we're seeing today could be due to three to four generations of progressively diminished fiber consumption," says gastroenterologist Will Bulsiewicz, M.D., author of Fiber Fueled, referencing a groundbreaking 2016 study in Nature by Stanford University microbiome researcher Justin Sonnenburg, Ph.D.

 For the study, researchers fed mice a low-fiber diet over multiple generations.
 After one generation, there was a decline in microbial biodiversity in the gut, which was reversible when fiber-rich foods were returned to the diet.
 But with each subsequent generation, there was a progressive loss of biodiversity that was harder to reverse (and impossible to completely reverse).